grafana/pyroscope-nodejs/README.md

 Both params `appName` and `serverAddress` are mandatory.
 Once you `init` you may `startCpuProfiling()`, `startWallProfiling()` and/or `startHeapProfiling()`. `start()` starts both memory and CPU profiling

 ### Dynamic tags

 You may assign certain labels to certain parts of your code by using wrapper function `tagWrapper(tags: Record<string, string | number | undefined>, fn: Function)`.
-Please note that this only available for cpu profiling.
+Please note that this is only available for cpu profiling.

 ```typescript
 ...